-At June 30, 2022 and 2021, WMU reported a liability for its proportionate share of the net pension liability for CERS.
-The amounts recognized by WMU as its proportionate share of the net pension liability were \$8,020,418 and \$9,705,053, respectively.
+At June 30, 2023, the District reported a liability for its proportionate share of the net pension liability for CERS.
+The amount recognized by the District as its proportionate share of the net pension liability was \$8,611,056.

-The net pension liability for the plan was measured as of June 30, 2021 for reporting in FY2022, and as of June 30, 2020 for reporting in FY2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuations as of those dates.
-WMU's proportion of the net pension liability for CERS was based on the actual liability of the employees and former employees relative to the total liability of the System as determined by the actuary.
-At June 30, 2021 and 2020, WMU's proportion was 0.125795% and 0.126534%, respectively.
-For the years ended June 30, 2022 and 2021, WMU recognized pension expense of \$130,273 and \$954,236, respectively, related to CERS.
+The net pension liability for each plan was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.

+The District's proportion of the net pension liability for CERS was based on the actuarial liability of the employees and former employees relative to the total liability of the System as determined by the actuary.
+At June 30, 2023, the District's proportion was 0.119118 percent.
+For the year ended June 30, 2023, the District recognized a decrease in pension expense of \$312,468 related to CERS.